Why a Whole-House Approach to Energy Efficiency Is the Best Way to Go

-The systems include HVAC equipment, insulation, airtightness and windows.
+The systems include HVAC equipment, insulation, airtightness, and windows.

 One of the best ways to get started with an analysis of your home’s interdependent systems is to schedule a professional audit that will identify your home’s weaknesses.
-The energy audit will uncover places where insulation is lacking or inadequate, and all the places where you have air leaks, including your home’s ductwork.
+The energy audit will uncover places where insulation is lacking or inadequate and all the places where you have air leaks, including your home’s ductwork.

-The licensed energy auditor or HVAC contractor can go through your home to identify these problems.
+A licensed energy auditor or HVAC contractor can go through your home to identify these problems.
 The technicians use a blower door to test for leaks and thermographic equipment to measure where heat loss occurs throughout the building’s structure.
 Once you have the results, you can start to improve the problem areas.
 But even without a professional audit, you can still take a whole-house approach to energy efficiency by checking for air leaks and inspecting wall and attic insulation.

-To find air leaks, light a smoke pencil or incense stick and walk through all levels of your home, after turning on kitchen and bathroom fans and closing all exterior doors and windows.
+To find air leaks, light a smoke pencil or incense stick and walk through all levels of your home after turning on kitchen and bathroom fans and closing all exterior doors and windows.
 Record where you see smoke moving, which indicates an air leak.

 Other places to check are: